 What does awe mean, truly?
 When you go and see the Grand Canyon, you find yourself walking into a 6,000 feet deep, 270 miles long natural gorge that took the Colorado River six million years to cut.
 In that moment, nearly 2 billion years of Earth’s terrestrial history lays bare before you.
 You stand frozen as it takes you all in.
 In that moment, what fills you is an indescribable, overpowering sense of awe.

-But what it is to be in the grip of awe?
-What is awe?
+What it is to be in the grip of awe?
+How is it to feel the power of awe?

-Awe is not fear, because fear makes you turn away.
-And it is not a mere sense of wonder, because wonder doesn’t frighten you.
+Awe is not a mere sense of wonder, because wonder doesn’t frighten your being, Awe is not just fear, because fear doesn’t glue your gaze.
 It’s a fusion of both, and yet more.